Pprime1/csasm/README.md

 ## TODO ##
 - [ ] Can (and should?)
 I add a QLD Globe map layer.
 Just because?
+- [x] How to deal with user making the map fullscreen?
+Can no longer see/scroll outside of the map.
+  - [x] put a "Go Top" button inside the map - use the player icon popup.
+  - [ ] Add a note about this in the userguide html
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
 - [ ] Rerun GCAlphatsts
 - [ ] create GCBetaTst at QUT - run the test cases with 3 players